Episode 127: Emma Peel Era |

 keeps her keys, and alerts Steed.

 Miss Wentworth-Howe hands Steed the key to a safe and he smiles, commenting to himself, "Still warm."
 Or perhaps you prefer Emma's as she departs: "Don't forget to return the key."
-And then there is Steed's somewhat bittersweet line in the

 THE POSITIVE NEGATIVE MAN |